 - customizable icons(compatible with ObjectDock and RocketDock icons)

 - Hide/Unhide application with the use of a shortcut key

-- Possibility to rotate icons with arrow keys and launch application with enter.
+- Possibility to rotate icons with arrow keys and launch application with entering.

-- Different set of icons and configuration for each user.
+- A different set of icons and configuration for each user.

 - Reordering icons through simple drag and drop feature.

 It is similar to the one above, but it is Open Source!
 So you can basically do anything with it, for Open Source fans out there this is a great news.
 Customization is infinite.
 Download Circle Dock here

 - Launch your programs from a circular dock.